payneteasy/pos-proxy/README.md

 ## How it works

 POS Proxy is a web server that redirects json requests to a POS terminal connected via USB.
+You can also use this example to see how to intagrate the Payneteasy mPOS SDK to your java application.

 ![Sequence diagram](https://raw.githubusercontent.com/payneteasy/pos-proxy/master/doc/diagram.png)